 One of my favourite things to do in France is to wake up early and wander through the early morning markets on a hunt to find a bakery selling freshly baked croissants.
 One of my other favourite things is, of course, devouring the croissant itself.

-A few weeks ago P&O Ferries challenged me to take a ferry across the English Channel to expose what adventure we have sat on our doorstep that we may be overlooking.
-These are the kind of challenges I love and honestly?
-I didn’t expect to have such a good time!
+Last summer P&O Ferries challenged me to take a ferry across the English Channel to expose what adventure we have sat on our doorstep that we may be overlooking.
+This was when we uncovered the lesser travelled Northern Coast.
+You can see our full 3-day itinerary here.

-Mum and I drove down to Dover ferry port (on the south Eastern coastline in the UK) on Thursday morning ready for the 10.15am ferry.
+Mum and I drove down to Dover ferry port (on the south East coastline in the UK) on Thursday morning ready for the 10.15 am ferry.

 We checked in, we passed through passport control and we got our tickets for boarding.